Skip to main content

 )

-# Store task result
+# Store job result

-await memory.store_task_result(
+await memory.store_job_result(

 result={"insights": ["Sales increased by 20%", "Q4 was strongest"]},